JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 input type of the UDAF. `A` is the data type of the intermediate storage used to keep track of the state of the UDAF. `O` is the data type of the return value.
-Decoupling the data types of the state and return value allows you to define UDAFs like average as we show in the example below.
+Decoupling the data types of the state and return value enables you to define UDAFs like `average`, as shown in the following example.

-When creating a UDAF, use the `map` method to provide the logic that transforms an intermediate aggregate value to the returned value.
+When you create a UDAF, use the `map` method to provide the logic that transforms an intermediate aggregate value to the returned value.

 ##### Example UDAF class

-The class below creates a UDAF named `my_average`.
+The following class creates a UDAF named `my_average`.
 The name of the UDAF is provided in the `name` parameter of the `UdafDescription` annotation.
 This name is case-insensitive and is what can be used to call the UDAF.

-The class provides three factories that return a `TableUdaf`, one for each of the input types Long, Integer and Double.
-Moreover, it provides a factory that returns a `Udaf` that does not support undo.
-Each method defines a different type for the intermediate state based on the input type (`I`), which in this case is a STRUCT consisting of two fields, the SUM of type `I` and the COUNT of type Long.
+The class provides three factories that return a `TableUdaf`, one for each of the input types Long, Integer, and Double.
+Moreover, it provides a factory that returns a `Udaf` that doesn't support undo.
+Each method defines a different type for the intermediate state based on the input type (`I`), which in this case is a STRUCT consisting of two fields, the SUM, of type `I`, and the COUNT, of type Long.
 To get the result of the UDAF, each method implements a `map` function that returns the Double division of the accumulated SUM and COUNT.